 Again the type of work up needed depends on the site, type, and nature of the tumor.

 Complete blood examination

 - Flow cytometry

-The treatment of tumors depends on type of tumor, benign or malignant and location.
+The treatment of tumors depends on the type of tumor, benign or malignant and location.
 Quite a lot of benign tumors [like lipoma] do not require any treatment.
 Some of the benign tumors may need to be monitored.

-Large benign tumors causing regional changes or interfering with function of adjoining structures may warrant surgical removal.
+Large benign tumors causing regional changes or interfering with the function of adjoining structures may warrant surgical removal.

 Sometimes benign tumors may be removed for cosmetic reasons.